 Or you can buy a salve made with jewelweed and have it ready in your medicine cabinet.

-Easier said than done, right?
-The more you scratch, the more you’ll want to keep doing it. your skin will get irritated and take a lot longer to heal.
+It’s easier said than done, right?
+The more you scratch, the more you’ll want to keep doing it.
+Your skin will get irritated and take a lot longer to heal.

 If the itching is driving you insane, you can try a couple of options to help.
-Create an oatmeal bath to help the itching, or even one with Epson salt to try to dry it out.
+You can create an oatmeal bath to help the itching or even one with Epson salt to dry it out.

 We also tried a vinegar spray with a few drops of peppermint and tea tree oils.
 It stung like crazy, but it dried it up and helped a lot!

-If you can’t stop yourself from itching no matter what, put gloves or socks on your hands so that you won’t be digging into your skin!
+If you can’t stop yourself from itching, no matter what, put gloves or socks on your hands so that you won’t dig into your skin!

 Know what the poison ivy plant looks like